wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 * If you are just trying out Wavefront, see [Manage Service Accounts](service-accounts.html) to create a service account that has a static token for reporting.
 Once you have the token, add it to the `application.properties` file.
 * If you want to use Wavefront in a larger deployment, sign up for [a Wavefront trial] (https://tanzu.vmware.com/observability) and see [Manage Service Accounts](service-accounts.html) to learn how to create a service account.
 Next, add the token and URL to the `application.properties` file.
 We can help you with sizing and designing large-scale collection architectures for metrics, histograms, and traces.
 Reach out to us at support@wavefront.com.

-## How Do I Login to the Account Using an Email and Password?
+## How Do I Log In to the Account Using an Email and Password?

 You can [invite users and let them send data to the same cluster](wavefront_springboot.html#custom-configurations).
 To invite yourself, just enter your email address.